GeoGenetics/aeDNA_Journal_Club/README.md

 # Ancient eDNA Journal Club

-Ancient eDNA Journal Club 2024 Thursday the 8th at 2 pm.

 This journal club is an open offer to anyone who would like to read and discuss literature within the field of ancient environmental DNA/genomics.
 And can include papers with various scopes, but that all confines somehow within the field of Ancient eDNA.

 Since this is a new Journal Club it will be possible to help shape the format and how we do it.
 At the moment, Rikai, Guilia and myself, have volunteered to establish this new tradition.
 The CAEG centre will support the event with cake!!